 5. Turn in Health Clearances

-The Department of Health requires that all students provide health clearances (negative tuberculosis test and Measles, Mumps, and Rubella) before they are permitted to register for classes (Hawaiʻi Administrative Rules, DOH Title 11, Chapter 157).
+The Department of Health requires that all students provide health clearances (Certificate of TB (Tuberculosis) examination, MMR (Measles, Mumps, Rubella), Tdap (Tetanus-diphteria-acellular-pertussis), and Varicella (chickenpox)) (Hawaiʻi Administrative Rules, DOH Title 11, Chapter 157).

 Health clearances can be obtained from the following locations: